aryaniyaps/hackathon-starter/README.md

 # hackathon starter

-TODO: use Keycloak or Casdoor
+TODO: use Keycloak
+For custom UI see https://github.com/lukin/keywind